matter-in-motion/mm-user-auth-passwordless/readme.md

 ### user.sendAuthentication

-Sends authentication token to email
+Sends authentication token to the email

 **Request**

 * **email** — user's email
-* data — additional data to be put in the token
+* data — additional data to add to the token
   - redirect — redirect URL.
 You can use it to return a user to the page he logged in from.

 **Response**